HenriqueDerosa/fastfeet-front/README.md

 #### Extra

+**Humps →** used humps to keep the javascript camelCase pattern

-**Storybook →** I've implemented Storybook for the application, it's not with all the used components, although it's implemented with some plugins, as well.
+**Storybook →** implemented Storybook for the application, it's not with all the used components, although it's implemented with some plugins, as well.
 I did that during a goal I had in my current job, to implement the Storybook in our Boilerplate, then I started trying to do it in this project.

 # What is the briefing